- Experience the roar of Victoria Falls: ‘Mosi-oa-Tunya’

 - Matobo Hills National Park

-Hwange National Park is the largest park in Zimbabwe offering diverse landscapes and abundant wildlife, including large herds buffalo and elephant.
+Hwange National Park is the largest park in Zimbabwe, offering diverse landscapes and abundant wildlife, including large herds of buffalo and elephant.

-Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes each rainy season, making it a renowned game-viewing region.
+Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes every rainy season, making it a world-renowned game-viewing region.

 Lake Kariba is one of the largest artificial lakes in the world.
 With its prolific animal and birdlife, enjoy a boating safari unlike anywhere else.

 Towering piles of red-tinged granite boulders (kopjes) dot the landscape of Matobo Hills, and hidden amongst them is some incredible rock art.